BBVA/gitbook/bbva_labs_security.md

 ### DeepTracy - The Security Dependency Analyzers Orchestrator

-DeepTracy is an open security dependency orchestrator service that runs as a service.
-Featured features:
+DeepTracy is an open security dependency orchestrator service that runs as a service, featuring:

-* Manage multiple security dependency analysers.
+* Ability to manage multiple security dependency analysers.
 * Web interface to manage different builds.
 * DevSecOps oriented.
-Build having in mind the integration with C.I. systems.
+Built having in mind the integration with C.I. systems.
-* GraphQL API thanks to Hashura.
+* GraphQL API, thanks to Hashura.

 <table>
   <tbody>